SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/pr-guide.rst

 for you to create a work in progress pull request.
 This allows us to more easily see who is working on what features and it makes it easier for us to give you a hand if you need any help.
-When creating a work in progress PR there is no need to fill out all of the detailes in the template.
+When creating a work in progress PR there is no need to fill out all of the details in the template.
 These only need to be filled in when you mark the PR ready for review.
 You should replace the ``[FEATURE]:`` or ``[BUG]:`` prefix with a ``[WIP]:`` prefix.
 You should also mark the PR as a draft.
 You can do